eveomett-states/Mississippi/README.md

 [2023 election data](https://redistrictingdatahub.org/dataset/mississippi-2023-general-election-precinct-level-results-and-boundaries/): Mississippi 2023 General Election Precinct-Level Results and Boundaries

-We would have liked to include more election data, but were unable to clean the following shapefiles: [https://redistrictingdatahub.org/dataset/mississippi-2022-general-election-precinct-level-results-and-boundaries/](https://redistrictingdatahub.org/dataset/mississippi-2022-general-election-precinct-level-results-and-boundaries/), [2020 election data](https://redistrictingdatahub.org/dataset/vest-2020-mississippi-precinct-and-election-results/), [2019 election data](https://redistrictingdatahub.org/dataset/vest-2019-mississippi-precinct-and-election-results/), [2016 election data](https://redistrictingdatahub.org/dataset/vest-2016-mississippi-precinct-and-election-results/)
+We would have liked to include more election data, but were unable to clean the following shapefiles: [2022 election data](https://redistrictingdatahub.org/dataset/mississippi-2022-general-election-precinct-level-results-and-boundaries/), [2020 election data](https://redistrictingdatahub.org/dataset/vest-2020-mississippi-precinct-and-election-results/), [2019 election data](https://redistrictingdatahub.org/dataset/vest-2019-mississippi-precinct-and-election-results/), [2016 election data](https://redistrictingdatahub.org/dataset/vest-2016-mississippi-precinct-and-election-results/).
+They all resulted in topology errors.

 # **Processing**

-Demographic data were aggregated from the census block level and precincts were assigned to districts using [MGGG's proration software](https://github.com/mggg/maup).
-Election data were also prorated onto VTDs from the original precinct shapefile using the `maup` package.
+Data were cleaned and aggregated in the corresponding jupyter notebook using MGGG’s python library [maup](https://github.com/mggg/maup).

 # **Metadata**

 Below is a brief description of each of the listed variables in the attribute table of the VTD shapefile:

-- `STATEFP20`: State FIPS code of 2020
+- `STATEFP18`: State FIPS code of 2018
-- `COUNTYFP20`: County FIPS code of 2020
+- `COUNTYFP18`: County FIPS code of 2018
-- `GEOID20`: VTD FIPS code of 2020
+- `GEOID18`: VTD FIPS code of 2018
-- `NAME20`: Voting tabulation district name of 2020
+- `NAME18`: Voting tabulation district name of 2018
-- `VTDST20`: Voting tabulation district FIPS code of 2020
+- `VTDST18`: Voting tabulation district FIPS code of 2018
 - `CD`: Congressional district ID in 2022 enacted congressional map
 - `SEND`: State Senate district for 2022 State Senate Adopted Plan
 - `HDIST`: State House district for 2022 State House of Representatives Districts Plan